Valeria Mazza: Biography

-Mazza was born in Rosario, Santa Fe Province to Raúl Mariano Mazza Ceriani and Monica Ferreira, and was raised in Paraná, Entre Ríos Province.
-A model since age 14, Mazza has also worked as an actress, presenter and brand ambassador.
+Mazza has also worked as an actress, presenter and brand ambassador.
 As a businesswoman, she has released three perfumes, her own magazine, and created an eyewear company and production company.
 Once a student of occupational therapy, she also promotes humanitarian causes, and is noted for her work with the Special Olympics, UNICEF, and the Pediatrics Unit of the Austral Hospital in Pilar, Buenos Aires Province.

 Mazza remains a leading figure in Latin American fashion, and is considered the most important fashion model in Argentine history.